fnv234/61040-portfolio/assignments/pset1.md

 - a set of Users with
   - a username String
   - a password String
-  - a secretKey String
+  - a secretKey String?

 **actions**

-    register (username: String, password: String): (user: User, secretKey: String)
+    createUser(username: String, password: String): (user: User)

-      **requires** username not already registered
+      **requires** username not already registered (i.e., username is unique)

-      **effects** create new user with secretKey generated and shared with authenticator app
+      **effects** create a new user (with this username and password), setting user's secretKey to null and then adding to Users, and return the new user

+    register (username: String, password: String): (secretKey: String)

+      **requires** user exists in Users with this username and password

+      **effects** generate new secretKey for user and return secretKey (to be used in the authenticator app)

     authenticate (username: String, password: String, code: String): (user: User)

-      **requires** user exists, password matches, and code matches value computed from secretKey and current time
+      **requires** user exists with this username and password in Users, and code matches value computed from secretKey and current time

       **effects** return user

+**notes**: I added createUser in addition to the other actions so that the concept covers both initial account creation and TOTP enrollment (so that we can handle setup for a new user).